-GST stands for Goods and Services Tax, which will be levied on the supply of goods or services or both in India.
-GST will subsume a number of existing indirect taxes being levied by the Center and State Governments, including Central Excise duty, Service Tax, VAT, Purchase Tax, Central Sales Tax, Entry Tax, Local Body Taxes, Octroi, Luxury Tax, etc.
+GST stands for Goods and Services Tax which is levied on the supply of goods or services or both in India.
+GST subsumes a number of existing indirect taxes which were earlier levied by the Centre and State Governments including Central Excise duty, Service Tax, VAT, Purchase Tax, Central Sales Tax, Entry Tax, Local Body Taxes, Octroi, Luxury Tax, etc.

-It brings benefits to all the stakeholders viz. industry, government and the citizens.
+It brings benefits to all the stakeholders’ viz. industry, government and the citizens.
 It is expected to lower the cost of goods and services, boost the economy and make our products and services globally competitive.
-GST aims to make India a common national market with uniform tax rates and procedures and removes the economic barriers, thereby paving the way for an integrated economy at the national level.
-By subsuming most of the Central and State indirect taxes into a single tax and by allowing a set-off of prior-stage taxes for the transactions across the entire value chain, GST would mitigate the ill effects of cascading and thereby improve our competitiveness.
+GST will make India a common national market with uniform tax rates and procedures and removes the economic barriers, thereby paving the way for an integrated economy at the national level.
+By subsuming most of the Central and State indirect taxes into a single tax and by allowing a set-off of prior-stage taxes for the transactions across the entire value chain, GST would mitigate the ill effects of cascading and thereby improve competitiveness of Indian Industry.

 GST is a destination based consumption tax.
-It has been designed in a manner so that the tax is collected at every stage and the credit of tax paid at the previous stage is available to set off the tax to be paid at the next stage of transaction, thereby eliminating cascading of taxes.
-This eradicates “tax on tax” and allows cross utilization of input tax credits, which benefit the industry by making the entire supply chain tax neutral.
+It has been designed in a manner so that tax is collected at every stage and the credit of tax paid at the previous stage is available to set off the tax to be paid at the next stage of transaction thereby eliminating cascading of taxes.
+This eradicates “tax on tax” and allows cross utilization of input tax credits which benefit the industry by making the entire supply chain tax neutral.

-Under the GST regime, exports will be zero rated in entirety unlike the present system where refund of some taxes is not allowed due to fragmented nature of indirect taxes between the Center and the States.
+Under the GST regime, exports are zero rated in entirety unlike the earlier system where refund of some taxes was not allowed due to fragmented nature of indirect taxes between the Centre and the States.
 All taxes paid on the goods or services exported or on the inputs or input services used in the supply of such export goods or services shall be refunded.
 The principle of exporting only the cost of goods or services and not taxes would be followed.
-This will boost Indian exports, thereby improving the balance of payments position.
-Exporters will be facilitated by grant of provisional refund of 90% of their claims within seven days of issue of acknowledgement of their application, thereby resulting in the easing of position with respect to cash flows.
+This will boost Indian exports thereby improving the balance of payments position.
+Exporters are being facilitated by grant of provisional refund of 90% of their claims within seven days of issue of acknowledgement of their application, thereby resulting in the easing of position with respect to cash flows.

 GST is expected to bring buoyancy to the Government Revenue by widening the tax base and improving the taxpayer compliance.
 GST is likely to improve India’s ranking in the Ease of Doing Business Index and is estimated to increase the GDP by 1.5% to 2%.

-GST will prevent cascading of taxes by providing a comprehensive input tax credit mechanism across the entire supply chain.
-The seamless availability of Input Tax Credit across goods or services at every stage of supply will enable streamlining of business operations.
+GST prevents cascading of taxes by providing a comprehensive input tax credit mechanism across the entire supply chain.
+Such a seamless availability of Input Tax Credit across goods or services at every stage of supply will enable streamlining of business operations.

-Uniform GST rates will reduce the incentive for evasion by eliminating rate arbitrage between neighboring States and that between intra and inter-State sales.
+Uniform GST rates will reduce the incentive for evasion by eliminating rate arbitrage between neighbouring States and that between intra and inter-State sales.

-Harmonization of laws, procedures and rates of tax will make compliance easier and simple.
-There would be common definitions, common forms/ formats, common interface through GST portal, resulting in efficiencies and synergies across the board.
+Harmonization of laws, procedures and rates of tax makes compliance easier and simple.
+There are common definitions, common forms/ formats, common interface through GST portal resulting in efficiencies and synergies across the board.
 This will also remove multiple taxation of same transactions and inter-State disputes like the ones on entry tax and e-commerce taxation existing today.
-All this will also help in reduction of compliance costs, alleviate the need for multiple record keeping for a variety of taxes, leading to lesser investment of resources and manpower in maintaining records.
+All this will also help in reduction in compliance costs, alleviate the need for multiple record keeping for a variety of taxes leading to lesser investment of resources and manpower in maintaining records.

 Common procedures for registration of taxpayers, refund of taxes, uniform formats of tax return, common tax base, common system of classification of goods or services along with timelines for every activity will lend greater certainty to taxation system.